 - Click Next to start the wizard.

-After the wizard completes the scan and fixes the errors you should be able to install new build of Windows 10.
+After the wizard completes the scan and fixes the errors, you should be able to install the new build of Windows 10.

 Solution 2 – Install Windows 10 using Media Creation Tool

-If you have problems downloading the latest build using Windows Update, you might want to try using Media Creation Tool to download the new build.
+You might want to try using Media Creation Tool to download the new build.
 To complete this process you’ll need an empty USB flash drive.
 Once you download Windows 10 ISO, you can create a bootable installation media using the Windows Media Creation tool.
-Now you just need to start the installation from the USB flash drive and Windows 10 should be installed without any problems.
+Now you just need to start the installation from the USB flash drive.

 Solution 3 – Change registry values